nardoz-dev/LiVeSe/docs/2nddelivery/technology2.md

     ORANGE (Almost Secure)  => Final value from 33 to 67 GREEN (Secure)          => Final value from 67 to 100.

-### Accuracy of the PIR component

-The measure of how many people will pass through streets is taken by the PIR.
-Its accuracy can be an issue since the sensor will capt the data every 2 second.
-As a consequence it could happen that the PIR can't detect effectively if a person pass or not in front of our station position.

-So in order to avoid this problem, in the future we want to apply a servo-motor\stepper-motor to improve the gradation of the angle that the PIR occupies.
-Taking into account that could probably have a greater impact in terms of consumption.

-### KY-037 microphone

-We tried to use this sensor in order to gain a good sample of sound in the surrounding.
-However, this sensor seems to be made from low quality components: even if it is considered as a sensor module with 'high sensitivity' it is not able to perceive sounds or noise farther than a few centimeters

-- We are currently searching for a new one

-### LoRa Discovery Kit

-We encountered errors related to the **ADC-line** used by analog sensors when dealing with the Lora Discovery board, this has blocked our tests of network and slowed down integration with cloud services

 ## Network

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/Network.png)